 The herb Valerian has been used in traditional medicine for many years.
 You can get products containing Valerian extract, such as sleep tablets called Kalms.
-They are 100% natural.

 Another popular calming potion is Bach Rescue Remedy, which contains specifically selected calming flower essences.
 This homeopathic remedy comes in many variations.
 The original Rescue tincture, in a form of dropper, is used for feelings of general stress or anxiety, and contains five traditional flower remedies, preserved in grape alcohol solution: Rock Rose (against terror and panic), Star of Bethlehem (to treator shock), Impatiens (to bring down irritation and impatience), Cherry Plum (against irrational thoughts) and Clematis (to restore focus).

 The RESCUE Night Spray, which is alcohol free and comes in an easy to use spray format, is perfect for enhancing your sleep.
 It contains the same flower essences as the original Rescue Remedy, with an extra addition of the essence of the White Chestnut essence, traditionally used to help the mind from unwanted, repetitive thoughts, so you can fall asleep more easily and enjoy a peaceful night’s sleep.

 Energy medicine is another field that can help you with sleep issues.
 We all are made of energy, and you can easily influence and shift your energies through simple exercises.
 I have selected six techniques that are frequently used by energy medicine practitioners.